 Utica University is currently pursuing accreditation of its educator preparation programs by the Association for Advancing Quality in Educator Preparation (AAQEP).
-Pursuant to §52.21 of the Regulations of the Commissioner of Education, the educator preparation programs offered by Utica College are considered to be continuously accredited for purposes of meeting the New York State requirement that all such programs maintain continuous accreditation.
+Pursuant to §52.21 of the Regulations of the Commissioner of Education, the educator preparation programs offered by Utica University are considered to be continuously accredited for purposes of meeting the New York State requirement that all such programs maintain continuous accreditation.

 If you have any questions about this information, please feel free to contact Laurence Zoeckler Ph.D., Chair, Educator Preparation Programs, Utica University at firstname.lastname@example.org or 315-792-5280.
-You may also contact Ahmed Radwan, Dean, Health Professions and Education, Utica College at email@example.com or 315-792-3853.
+You may also contact Ahmed Radwan, Dean, Health Professions and Education, Utica University at email@example.com or 315-792-3853.

 I would like to see logins and resources for:

 For a general list of frequently used logins, you can also visit our logins page.